Tom Lloyd and apprentices in the artist’s studio in Jamaica, Queens, c. 1968. Photo by Reginald McGhee. Courtesy The Studio Museum in Harlem Archives.

 Drawing its title from André L. Brock’s groundbreaking text Distributed Blackness: African American Cybercultures (2020), the exhibition explores the relationship between Black cultural production and the legacy of computation as a mode of machinic engagement and creative inspiration.
 This exhibition will take on two components—the first part, a historic archival presentation as presented by The Kitchen in collaboration with The Schomburg Center for Research in Black Culture in Fall 2024; the second part, a contemporary group show, to take place Spring 2025 in partnership with the Museum of Contemporary Art Detroit (MOCAD).

-The debut of this project’s “broadcast” at The Schomburg Center for Research in Black Culture marks an unprecedented collaboration between two storied New York institutions.
+The debut of this project’s “broadcast” at the Schomburg Center for Research in Black Culture marks an unprecedented collaboration between two storied New York institutions.
 From The Kitchen’s founding in 1971, the organization has remained a leading nexus for experimental artists; as part of its institutional history The Kitchen maintains a living archive of over 4,000 artists.
 Founded in 1925, The Schomburg’s mission is to preserve African American, African Diaspora, and African experiences; its research library is internationally renowned.
-These archives are mutual sites ripe for interventions, discovery, memory-making, and decolonial praxis; this collaboration presents an opportunity for both institutions to further broaden their archives
+These institutions are mutual sites ripe for interventions, discovery, memory-making, and decolonial praxis; this collaboration presents an opportunity for both institutions to further broaden their archives.

-The archival exhibition at The Schomburg gathers and considers histories pre-and-post 1960, first carrying us from how data was collected and visualized before the presence of the computer as we know it today, to the invention of the first computing machines that set the stage for digital computers as we now know them.
+The archival exhibition at the Schomburg gathers and considers histories pre-and-post 1960, first carrying us from how data was collected and visualized before the presence of the computer as we know it today, to the invention of the first computing machines that set the stage for digital computers as we now know them.
 It ranges from W.E.B.
 Du Bois's 20th century hand-drawn charts and graphs representing Black contributions to American culture in colorful illustration; to the labor of Black “computers”—human programmers who played key roles in advancing the fields of programming, coding, and engineering—over time.
 Computer scientists, mathematicians, and engineers featured include Evelyn Boyd Granville, Dorothy Vaughan, Creola Katherine Johnson, Mary Jackson, Annie Easley, Gladys West, and Clarence “Skip” Ellis.

 On view as well are rarely seen selections from the Harlem Youth Opportunities Unlimited (HARYOU).
 The first HARYOU report, titled “Youth in the Ghetto: A study of the consequences of powerlessness and a blueprint for change,” made data-driven, consciousness-raising recommendations and was published in 1964 following the Harlem uprisings.